 - Stamp Duty

 So you may be thinking to yourself that arranging a mortgage is going to cost you a small fortune – well that’s not necessarily true.
 Although there can be quite a lot of costs and expenses, there are a few you can definitely avoid paying.
-In this guide we will set out the different fees, explain what they are and highlight the ones that can be side-stepped or avoided.
+In this guide, we will set out the different fees and costs, explain what they are and highlight the ones that can be sidestepped or avoided.

 Mortgage Lender Arrangement Fees

-On purchasing a property fees are paid to a solicitor or a conveyancer for carrying out the legal work on the mortgage when you make a purchase.
+On purchasing, property fees are paid to a solicitor or a conveyancer for carrying out the legal work on the mortgage when you make a purchase.
 The cost will depend on the value of the property and you will find that the cost will increase for leasehold properties.
-Budget between £1,000-£1,500 to cover any legal fees.
+Budget between £1,000-£1,500 to cover any legal fees and costs.

 Although it is wise to shop around and get at least a couple of quotes it is also crucial that you get a competent solicitor to act on your behalf.
 It’s more important that you find a good solicitor rather than a cheap solicitor.
 Many property transactions are put at risk due to a slow solicitor in the chain who is dragging their feet.